Fox hunting - Keep the Ban

 150 years ago other cruel sports such as bear baiting, bull fighting and dog fighting were legal in Britain.
 No one would suggest now that those cruel sports be legalised again and we believe the same is true of hunting with packs of dogs - nobody has the right to be cruel to animals.

-If you care about this issue and would like to take action, please raise this issue with candidates in the election urging them to defend the the Hunting Act now.
+If you care about this issue and would like to take action, please raise this issue with your MP, urging them to defend the the Hunting Act now.

 Be alerted to campaigning on this issue